History of optometry

 A diabetic eye exam is the only way to diagnose diabetic retinopathy, which is the most common cause of vision loss among people with diabetes.
 Chronic diabetes usually damages the small blood vessels in the retina and the back of the eye, which causes diabetic retinopathy.

-Because the longer someone lives with diabetes the greater is the chance of developing diabetic retinopathy, it is important to do regular diabetic eye exams.
-Diagnose diabetic retinopathy early is the best way to control early symptoms and take appropriate measures to treat it.
+Because the longer someone lives with diabetes the greater the chance of developing diabetic retinopathy, it is important to do regular diabetic eye exams.
+Diagnosing diabetic retinopathy early is the best way to control early symptoms and take appropriate measures to treat them.

-If you have diabetes, you are encouraged to contact your eye care provider and get a diabetic eye exam.
+If you have diabetes, we encourage you to contact your eye care provider and get a diabetic eye exam.

 After a diabetic eye exam

 As you had eye drops to dilate your eye during the diabetic eye exam, your vision will be blurry for about six hours.
 It will be harder to focus on activities requiring near vision such as reading.